abrantesandreza/ubank/README.md

 ## Overview

 This is a web-based application for managing personal finances.
-The system allows the user to create, read, update and delete transactions and categories, enabling them to keep track of their expenses and incomes.
+The system allows the user to create, read, update and delete categories, enabling them to keep track of their goals.
 The application was developed using C#, ASP.NET Core MVC and SQL Server.

 ## Features